SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/view-event.md

 *finally*, down here... we're done!
 We made it!
 We return `$this->filterResponse($response)`.
 What does *that* method do?
 Do you remember what you're *always* supposed to answer then I ask that question.
 Yep, it dispatches *another* event!
-Let's look into that next *and*... finish the rest of the process!
+Let's look into that next and dig into a few *really* cool listeners on it.